Eco Film Awards

 Through this competition, we hoped to develop COBIS students’ environmental awareness and empower them to take action.

 This competition is open to all COBIS schools, including Applicant schools.
 A limited number of spaces are available for MoD schools and BSME, FOBISIA, LAHC, NABSS and AoBSO member schools.

 Download our poster to promote the competition in your school.

 Submissions are currently open and will close at 3pm GMT on Thursday 10 March 2022.
 Schools can submit two films per category:

 Please see below for further details about the films we're asking students to produce.

 Please note, all schools must gain consent from parents and guardians for student images on the films to be used by COBIS and NAEE for the administration and promotion of this competition.
 The winning films will be published on the COBIS and NAEE websites and social media platforms, and on the COBIS YouTube channel.
-The winning entries may also be screened at the COBIS Annual Conference 2021 in London.
+The winning entries may also be screened at the COBIS Annual Conference 2022.
 You can download this example consent form for use in your school.
 COBIS may ask for evidence of this consent.

 Students should produce a short film about an environmental project they have carried out in their school.
 The film should be no longer than 2.5 minutes (150 seconds).